Global Subsets in OLAP Rules

 Subsets can be used in rule formulas (the "right side" of the rule) as a source of the aggregation functions SUM, AVERAGE, COUNT, MAX, MIN, MEDIAN.

-In this case, a DCR expression referencing a subset must be the only parameter of the aggregation function.
-Such a DCR expression, which uses a subset, cannot be used with additional parameters (such as static numbers).
+In this case, a dynamic cell reference expression referencing a Subset must be the only parameter of the aggregation function.
+Such a dynamic cell reference expression, which uses a Subset, cannot be used with additional parameters (such as static numbers).

-SUM is the implicit default aggregation function if the global subset is referenced in dynamic cell reference (DCR).
+SUM is the implicit default aggregation function if the global Subset is referenced in dynamic cell reference .
 Therefore

 Copy